How do I make a donation to School on Wheels?

 Are your students with their families or homeless alone?

-Typically, our students are with one or two parents, with the exception of children in group foster homes.
+Typically, our students are with one or two parents.
+The exception to this is children and youth in group foster homes.

 Do your students attend regular public school?

 Yes, although one sad statistic is that over 30% of homeless children are not enrolled in school.
 One of our services is to help families quickly enroll their children in school.